 Exhibition space will increase by 40%, including far more space for temporary exhibitions and for curricular galleries whose use is planned by students and faculty.
 Curricular galleries will present a forum where exhibition making can be taught and where students and emerging scholars can be trained in art history, visual thinking, curatorial practice, and conservation science.

 Only a small percentage of the Harvard Art Museums’ collections can be displayed in public gallery spaces at any given time.
-An important element in our new facility at 32 Quincy Street will be three art study centers providing access to thousands of art objects held in storage.
-Within the art study centers an area will be set up for each of the three museums—the Fogg, the Busch-Reisinger, and the Sackler—to oﬀer students, faculty, and other visitors a suitable environment for the close examination of original works.
-Seminar rooms in the complex will be available for faculty-guided group learning.
+An important element in our new facility at 32 Quincy Street will be the Art Study Center, providing access to thousands of art objects held in storage.
+Within the Art Study Center will be areas for each of the three museums—the Fogg, the Busch-Reisinger, and the Arthur M. Sackler—to oﬀer students, faculty, and other visitors a suitable environment for the close examination of original works.
+Seminar rooms will be available for faculty-guided group learning.

 The uppermost level of the new building will oﬀer light-ﬁlled space for the Straus Center for Conservation and Technical Studies, the oldest ﬁne arts conservation treatment, research, and training facility in the United States and one of the world’s leading laboratories for conservation and conservation science.